openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/01-add-extension.md

+## Import the code

+Let's refresh the code we'll be using.
+Run the following command to clone the sample project:

+`cd /root/projects && rm -rf rhoar-getting-started && git clone https://github.com/openshift-katacoda/rhoar-getting-started`{{execute}}

 # The Project

 You start with a basic Maven-based application with the usual `pom.xml` entries for a Quarkus app.

 We've also included a frontend HTML file at `src/main/resources/META-INF/resources/index.html`{{open}} that will render our stream.

-## Import the code

-Let's refresh the code we'll be using.
-Run the following command to clone the sample project:

-`cd /root/projects && rm rhoar-getting-started && git clone https://github.com/openshift-katacoda/rhoar-getting-started`{{execute}}

 # The Application You Will Build